modulocity/automationstationgame.com/_pages/draft.md

 Each option has pros and cons but for now I'm sticking with the first option (with input and output mode).
 Let me know which option you like best or if you have other ideas in the comments below.

 ## Crates

+Automation Station has two distinct categories of objects in the game: items and buildings.
+Items are smaller, can fit into a slot, and can be placed on a conveyor belt.
+Buildings occupy an entire hex tile, can only be placed on the ground, and can only be moved by a pusher, puller, or orbiter.
+A conveyor belt is an example of a "building" which means that it cannot be stored in the player's backpack or moved around by other conveyors.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/T2fpEBO.mp4" type="video/mp4" />